Make your website a black hole to big tech

 We’d never advocate that you work to remove yourself from Google’s search engine in the name of privacy.
 If you’re a business, that’d be a bad move, since it can drive vast amounts of traffic to your site.
 But, what if we collectively stopped using Google on our websites?
 That way, once someone clicked off of their search engine, it became a complete black hole in terms of data Google would get.

-This is why we’ve built Fathom Analytics.
+This is why we’ve built Fathom Analytics - to be a Google Analytics alternative and be privacy-focused web analytics.
 Our goal is huge but simple: to make as many websites as possible black holes for data to Google.
 Our analytics tracker doesn’t collect or share personal data, because our business model is almost the opposite of Google Analytics:

 Fathom Analytics doesn’t sell data, we sell software.